boombatower/drupal-appengine/sites/all/modules/google_appengine/README.txt

 - App Engine mail service

     Implements Drupal MailSystemInterface to make use of the App Engine mail service.
-The system email address will be used as the default from address and authorized to send mail.
+The system email address will be used as the default sender address and must be authorized to send mail.
 To configure the address visit admin/config/system/site-information and for details on App Engine mail service see https://developers.google.com/appengine/docs/php/mail/.